FACT CHECK: Trump's Oval Office Pitch For A Border Wall

 Senate Minority Leader Chuck Schumer: "Make no mistake.
 Democrats and the president both want stronger border security.
 However, we sharply disagree with the president about the most effective way to do it."

 Last week, House Speaker Nancy Pelosi condemned the president's proposed border wall as costly, ineffective and immoral.
 "We're not doing a wall," Pelosi said.
 "A wall is an immorality between countries."
 Though, as the president noted, congressional Democrats including Schumer have at times supported border barriers in the past.
 Nearly 700 miles of wall and fencing have already been built along the U.S. border with Mexico since 2006.
-Some have argued that where walls make sense, they have already built and where they haven't been built, they don't make sense.
-Both parties are seeking to blame the other for the partial government shutdown.
+Some have argued that where walls make sense, they have already been built and where they haven't been built, they don't make sense.
+Each party is seeking to blame the other for the partial government shutdown.
 According to a new Reuters/Ipsos Poll, 51 percent blame the president, an increase of 4 points from a similar poll just before Christmas.
 The same poll found only about about 4 in 10 Americans support the idea of additional fencing along the border, and support has fallen since 2015.
 Among Republicans, however, support for the wall is stronger, with 77 percent supporting additional fencing and 54 percent approving of a shutdown as a means to that end.